trilogy-group/screensense-ai/README.md

 ## Building the electron app

-_Note: I had to install `xcode` to get this to work, the xcode-select cli tool was not enough._
+_Note: I had to install `xcode` to get this to work, since it required cpp files.
+The xcode-select cli tool was not enough._

 ```bash
 python3 -m venv .venv && source .venv/bin/activate && python3 -m pip install setuptools